Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsection occt_step_4_3 How to add a new entity in scope of the STEP processor If it is necessary to read and translate a new entity by the STEP processor the Reader and Actor scope should be enhanced.
 Note that some actions to be made for adding a new type are different for simple and complex types.
 The following steps should be taken:
-* Create a CDL class representing a new entity.
+* Create a class representing a new entity.
 This can be *Stepxxx_NewEntity* class where xxx can be one of the following:
      * Basic
      * Geom
      * Shape